sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 * for programming or just for reversing the numbers and symbols: download the rukia for programming folder and run setup.exe.
 * Restart the computer and press Win + Spacebar to change the layout in Windows.
 * An image of the keyboard layout is in the folder for touch typing reference.
-* OR if you have autohotkey installed: use the rukia.ahk in rukia aurohotkey folder to run the script and get RUKIA layout directly without any setup.
+* OR if you have autohotkey installed: use the rukia.ahk in *rukia autohotkey script* folder to run the script and get RUKIA layout directly without any setup.

 All files created using Microsoft Keyboard Layout Creator and Autohotkey.